 Sales are integral to the success of your business – and without any sales you simply wouldn’t be in business.
-But over the years, mainly thanks to high pressure sales tactics, sales has gotten a really bad rap.
+But, over the years, (mainly thanks to high pressure sales tactics) sales has gained a bad rap.

-So let’s take a look at high pressure sales tactics, explore the reasons they don’t work and look at alternatives that will help you close the deal,without being salesy, annoying or aggressive.
+Let’s take a look at high pressure sales tactics, explore the reasons they don’t work and look at alternatives that will help you close the deal, without being salesy, annoying or aggressive.

 There are a few things that make a salesperson’s job more difficult.
 One of these is when the customer simply doesn’t want to buy what they are selling.
 When this happens, the salesperson may resort to high pressure tactics in an effort to get the customer to change their mind.

 High pressure tactics can take many forms, but they all have one common goal: getting the customer to agree to buy something.
 Some examples of high pressure tactics include: